Coherence, Transport, and Chaos in 1D Bose-Hubbard Model: Disorder vs. Stark Potential

 \section{Abstract}

-We study quantum coherence and phase transitions in a finite-size one-dimensional Bose-Hubbard model using exact numerical diagonalization.
-The system is investigated under the competing effects of thermal fluctuations, a Stark potential, and a disorder term.
-We compute several observables, including the condensate fraction, superfluid fraction, visibility, number fluctuations, and the $\ell_1$-norm of quantum coherence, to characterize the transition from the Mott insulator to the superfluid phase.
-In the standard Bose-Hubbard model, ground-state properties exhibit signatures of a quantum phase transition under open boundary conditions.
-While finite-size effects preclude an exact realization of the thermodynamic transition, our findings serve as indicators of the underlying quantum critical behavior of the disordered Bose-Hubbard model.
-At finite temperatures, this critical point shifts to a smooth crossover, reflecting the suppression of long-range coherence typical of larger systems.
-A nonzero Stark potential delays this crossover, promoting localization and the formation of non-superfluid condensates.
-In contrast, thermal fluctuations can induce unexpected coherence through fluctuation-driven tunneling.
-Disorder disrupts superfluidity but preserves local coherence, with thermal states exhibiting an enhanced $\ell_1$-norm of coherence within the Bose glass regime.
-Our results highlight how disorder, tilt, and temperature jointly reshape the coherence landscape, and offer valuable insights for quantum simulation and the characterization of quantum phases in strongly correlated systems.
-Non-ergodic behavior is observed in the clean system where the mean gap ratio stays below Poisson and Gaussian orthogonal ensemble (GOE) values.
-With a Stark potential, level statistics shift from Poisson-like to near-GOE as tunneling increases, which indicates a crossover to semi-ergodic dynamics.
-In disordered systems, the mean gap ratio starts near Poisson but never reaches GOE.
-These spectral features support the coherence-based results and reveal how disorder, tilt, and tunneling collectively influence quantum transport.
+We study quantum coherence and phase transitions in a finite one-dimensional Bose-Hubbard model using exact diagonalization under thermal fluctuations, a Stark potential, and disorder.
+We compute the condensate fraction, superfluid fraction, visibility, number fluctuations, and the $\ell_1$-norm of coherence to characterize the Mott insulator–superfluid transition.
+While finite-size effects prevent a sharp transition, ground-state properties reveal signatures of quantum criticality.
+Thermal fluctuations can enhance coherence via tunneling, a Stark potential promotes localization, and disorder suppresses global superfluidity while preserving local coherence.
+Our results highlight how disorder, tilt, and temperature reshape coherence and offer insights for quantum simulation and strongly correlated phases.
+For systems up to six sites with unit filling, we also perform a spectral analysis through the metric mean gap ratio (MGR).
+However, limited statistics due to the small system size and computational constraints prevent a complete characterization of quantum chaos, yielding only approximate signatures.